 It’s worth noting, though, that the total BCS season spend is expected to be much lower than in the previous 2 years, at just over $80.7 billion.
 So, there will be more spending per household, but fewer households overall.
 Meaning sellers need to try harder to engage people.

 Also, the same source claims half of shoppers didn’t expect to start BCS shopping early.
-Of those who do, most intended to shop for Back to School on Amazon this Prime Day.
+Of those who do, most intended to shop for Back to School on Amazon this Prime Day was initially a one-day sales … More.
 Many were willing to compare prices online and in-store.
 But a fourth of those questioned had no shopping plans whatsoever.